 The economic condition of Palau Community College continues to be directly tied to that of the Republic of Palau (Government).
-For the past twenty-nine years, the national government has provided basically level funding to the College.
+For thirty years, the national government has provided basically level funding to the College.
 That fact, and other factors like the continued declining revenues due to declining enrollment as well as the increasing price of goods and services are factors that moved the College Board of Trustees to increase tuition in the 2020 fall semester and 2021 spring semester to mitigate the ever-increasing cost of providing higher education programs and services.
+However, for fiscal year 2023, PCC saw an increase in the Government's appropriation, which included funds that were earmarked to help the College recover select receivable, as well as increase salary of regular full-time employees for the first time in several years.
+For fiscal year 2024, the College was appropriated the same amount it received the previous fiscal year.
+This helped mitigate the decline in revenues mentioned above.

 The goal of ensuring a diverse student population continues to be pursued aggressively by the College.
 We continue this pursuit thru provision of travel grants to accepted students from neighboring islands of the Federated States of Micronesia and the Republic of the Marshall Islands.
 This effort also aims to increase student population; thus, increase revenue.
 However, due to the Coronavirus Pandemic (COVID-19), countries shut their borders and while there has been a slight reopening of borders recently, we anticipate few, if any, new students coming from off-island.
+Still, the College has begun to intensify recruitment efforts to address this, both locally and on the regional level.
+We are beginning to see enrollment increase from FAS and hope this trend continues.

 Annual fundraising efforts to boost the PCC Endowment Fund will continue, with the ultimate goal of reaching the \$30 million goal.
 At the time that the endowment reaches the \$10 million mark, PCC will then begin to use a percentage of interest earned to support programs and services, as stated in its Investment Policy Statement.
 At the same time, efforts continue to build the fund through active recruitment of new bi-weekly allotters as well as solicitations for direct donations.